dhocker/athomedmx/README.md

 the end-of-file is reached, the script will terminate.

 ### Main-end
-The main-end statement is to foot of the main loop.
+The main-end statement is the foot of the main loop.
 When execution reaches the main-end statement, it continues by going back to the main statement.

     main-end